WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

   <img src="https://i.imgur.com/WzHnU3x.png" title="hover text">
 </p>

-Finally, it is important to understand that all of the strings in this file are of a fixed length, which includes the spaces.
+Finally, it is important to understand that all of the strings in this file are of a fixed length and spaces count towards this length.
 The 'macOS Mojave" string is twelve charatcers in length and can be made shorter but not longer.
-This is because making additional space would shift all of the offsets which follow, meaning that the information is no longer where the system expects it to be.
+This is because making additional space would shift all of the offsets which follow, meaning that the information would no longer where the system expects it to be.
 The result would be a broken file.

-Shortening the strings does not introduce the same problem, as we can simply replace the unwanted characters with spaces.
+Shortening the strings does not introduce the same problem, as we can simply replace any excess characters with spaces.

 Now that we understand the fundamental principles, it is time to perform the modification.